jtornero/tracker4R101/README.md

 To show the tracked points over a map, just load the file tracking.csv as a CSV layer in QGIS enabling file whatching, so everytime a new point is appended by TRACKER.py it is shown

+If you want to track many runners/vehicles at the same time, in priciple it should be as easy as running the DEVICE.py script in each of the devices, ensuring they have properly set the mobile_id variable to something meaningful (of course, the mobile_id MUST be different to make sense) and then set layer style in QGIS to categorized, categorizing the data by mobile_id field.

 TODO:
 =====
 A lot, and for instance
 - Because all data tranmsission will be through GSM connections, and because high chances of running into no coverage zones, store-and-send procedures for positions.
+- Convert the track points to line automagically